MagicForrest/CRUJRA_4_GUESS/README.md

 ## Aim
 1. Take the CRUJRA data as downloaded (netCDF, sub-daily time resolution, one file per variable per year) and process it to daily values, one netCDF file per variable, with data and meta-data ready for LPJ-GUESSes 'cf' input module.
 Note that for fast reading of the data in LPJ-GUESS, the dimensions should be re-ordered (see below).

 2. Calculate 'derived' climate quantities such as windspeed and relative humidity (for the SIMFIRE-BLAZE and SPITFIRE fire models).
+Note in some high latitude gridcells relative humidity can go over 100% (sometimes even 1000%) so it is capped is capped at 99.99%.
+I believe this is just a numeric artifact, at such low temperatures both actual vapour pressure and saturation vapour pressure are very small numbers.
+For potentially various reasons (eg. error in the empirical approximation of saturation vapour pressure or precision effects and/or very small inconsistencies in the data), the actual vapour pressure exceeds the saturation vapour pressure.
+And whilst this positive difference is very small, it is relatively large compared to the very small vapour values, hence the apparently 'super-saturated' air.

 3. Produce monthly files for convenience and testing.